daytonamelia/RNAmapper/README.md

 ## Relevant Papers:

 Miller, A. C., Obholzer, N. D., Shah, A. N., Megason, S. G., & Moens, C. B. (2013).
 RNA-seq-based mapping and candidate identification of mutations from forward genetic screens.
 Genome research, 23(4), 679–686. [https://doi.org/10.1101/gr.147322.112](https://genome.cshlp.org/content/23/4/679.long)

+## Usage:

+RNAmapper.py requires all of your chromosomes split into their own .vcf file (see previous section) and you can run each chromosome file individually or in parallel.

+`RNAmapper.py -wt WILDTYPE_FILE -mut MUTANT_FILE -o OUTPUT_DIRECTORY -ch CHROMOSOME_NUMBER`

+-wt : .vcf file with SNPs for wildtype.

+-mut : .vcf file with SNPs for mutant.

+-o : Output directory and output prefix.

+-ch : Chromosome number.

+Once the script is complete, output files will be present in either the specified output directory.
+These files include a marker file and a stats file for each mutant chromosome.

+You can use these files to visualize linked regions in a genome with RNAGenomeGraphe.R and visualize linked regions in a chromosome with RNAChromosomeGraphe.R